thaiquangphat/Image-Restoration-in-Frequency-Domain/README.md

 ## Problem Statement

 ### Problem
-Given a blurred image of a heart, the task is to recover the degraded function $H(u,v)$.
+Given a blurred image of a heart, the task is to recover the degraded function.
 It is known that, the bottom right corner crosshair image before degraded, is 3 pixels wide, 30 pixels long, and had an intensity of 255.

 Further more, try to restore the original image.